jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 }
 {% endhighlight %}

-Now every time you add new dictionary, it's enough to add it to XML definition and regenerate T4 by jus saving it again.
-Also if you insert new values and save T4, values will be updated.
-Nice way of running all of your templates is to add step in build process to generate those for you, or use BUILD -> Transform All T4 Templates menu option in Visual Studio 2013.
+Now every time you add a new dictionary, it's enough to add it to XML definition and regenerate T4 by jus saving it again.
+Also if you insert the new values and save T4, those values will get updated.
+Another nice way of running all of your templates is to add a step in build process to generate those for you, or use BUILD -> Transform All T4 Templates menu option in Visual Studio 2013.
 Full example is available on GitHub as a [Gist](https://gist.github.com/jmalczak/d2b8971c47909539778b).